In this day and age, a vehicle is a must.

 If you take some time to see how fast your gas is being used, you will pump the brakes and figure out a solution.

 Without doing that and you can expect to see more money coming out of your bank account.

-How much money are you really spending on fuel every month?
+How much money are you spending on fuel every month?

-In most cases, it is easily over $300 and something you won’t ever realize unless you put some thought into things.
+In most cases, it is easily over $300 and something you won’t ever realize unless you think about things.

-Monitor your spending, your mileage, and see exactly where you are going on a daily basis.
+Monitor your spending and mileage, and see where you are going daily.

 Heck, some of you might even be neighbors.

-Whether you live close by or one of you are on the way to work, this is a great chance for you to do some car pooling.
+Whether you live close by or one of you is on the way to work, this is a great chance for you to do some carpooling.

 Take turns on driving to work but figure out a way to use one vehicle a day to get you both to work.

 And if there is more than one in that area, you can all get into one car.